 - have chicken pox or measles or have recently been near anyone with chicken pox or measles

-- have or had a family history of diabetes, cataracts or glaucoma
+- have diabetes or glaucoma or have a family history of diabetes or glaucoma

 - have or had tuberculosis